THE ABBOTT 'MEMORIAL' CUP

 Abbott Cup

-The Abbott Memorial Cup was contested in the early days by teams from British Columbia, Alberta, Saskactchewan, Manitoba (including western Ontario teams playing in the Manitoba league).
+The Abbott Memorial Cup, commonly refered to as the Abbott Cup, was contested in the early days by teams from British Columbia, Alberta, Saskactchewan, Manitoba (including western Ontario teams playing in the Manitoba league).
 From 1971 to 1999, it was contested by the B.C./Alta.
-Champions and Sask./Man.
+Champions (Doyle Cup) and Sask./Man.
 Champions.

 The Abbott Cup winners went on to challenge for The Memorial Cup from 1919 to 1970, the Centennial Cup from 1971 to 1995 and since 1996 the Royal Bank Cup.